keysmusician/holberton_file_downloader/README.md

 | File destination | Only saves locally to Chrome's download location* | Saves to any present working directory; Works inside a virtual machine|
 | Usage | Visit any project page, then click "find files", then "download files" | Type `hb <holberton_project_url>` + <return\>|
 | Interface | GUI (HTML) | Command line |

 **There is a [feature branch](https://github.com/keysmusician/holberton-file-downloader-chrome-extension/tree/ft-save-as) to address this in progress*

 ## To do
 - Use [Chrome's download/save dialog](https://developer.chrome.com/docs/extensions/reference/downloads/#method-download) to specify download location

-- Shebangs can be scraped and written to files. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).
+- Include shebangs in the appropriate files. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).

-- It could scrape main files (and maybe even autofill header files)
+- Scrape main files

+- Include header guards in header files

 - ~~Arrange files in the correct subdirectories~~